-I write, hike, climb, and scuba dive whenever I can.
+I write, hike, climb, sail, and scuba dive whenever I can.

 My experience in the archaeological field has been gained primarily in the regions of Israel-Palestine and Jordan.
 Sites include Khirbet Nisya (Palestine), the Abila Excavations (Jordan), Tel Dan (Israel), Tell Jawa (Jordan), the Madaba Plains Project (Jordan), Khirbet Birzeit Excavations (Palestine), and the Jordan Valley Regional Project (Megiddo East).
 Roles assumed in two decades of work in these places clude wheelbarrow-man, square supervisor, assistant field supervisor, field supervisor, photography director, architect/surveyor, educational director, and assistant director.